lottie/lottie-spec/docs/index.md

 ## Document Structure

-Lottie documents are MUST use JSON [RFC8259] to structure their data.
+Lottie documents MUST use JSON [RFC8259] to structure their data.
 The top-level object in a Lottie document MUST be an [Animation](./specs/composition.md#animation) object.